Nisarg-27/Weather-App/README.md

-<h1 align="center"> Expense Tracker 💸 </h1>
+<h1 align="center"> Weather App ☁️ </h1>

-[Expense-Tracker](https://github.com/Nisarg-27/Weather-App) is a web application which simply shows you the current weather conditions by simply entering the city name you are in.
+[Weather-App](https://github.com/Nisarg-27/Weather-App) is a web application which simply shows you the current weather conditions by simply entering the city name you are in.

 It shows you condescend weather information like humidity, cloudynes, wind, etc.